corda/samples-java/Tokens/fungiblehousetoken/README.md

-# fungible and nonfungible realestate token sample cordapp
+# fungible and nonfungible realestate token sample CorDapp

-This cordapp servers as a basic example to create, issue, move fungible tokens in Corda utilizing the TokenSDK.
-In this specific fungible token sample, we will not talk about the redeem method of the TokenSDK because the redeem process will take the physical asset off the ledger and destroy the token.
+This CorDapp serves as a basic example to create, issue, and move fungible tokens in Corda utilizing the Token SDK.
+In this specific fungible token sample, we will not talk about the redeem method of the Token SDK because the redeem process will take the physical asset off the ledger and destroy the token.
 Thus, this sample will be a simple walk though of the creation, issuance, and transfer of the tokens.